Hokuto No Ken/Fist of the North Star

 Also, while we’re on the subject of “things which are lacking”Â, the anime of Fist of the North Star features people dying, heads exploding, and a whole mess of blood.
 I’m not saying this game needs to be Mortal Kombat bloody, but the “Fatal K.O.”Â moves are exceptionally tame, all things considered.
 Considering GG has more violent moves than this, and considering this is a home port and thus doesn’t have to appease anyone like an arcade game might be expected to, it seems silly to make a game based off of a rather violent anime, only to have said game not be particularly violent in a way that approaches the source material.

 In the end, Hokuto No Ken, Fist of the North Star, whatever you feel comfortable calling it, is a game for the fans first and foremost, but it probably won’t earn any fans on its own.
 If you’re a fan of the series, great; the game looks and sounds exactly as it should, it’s seriously import-friendly, the characters are all recognizable and many of the moves they use are moves you’d absolutely expect from them, and the game is generally amusing enough to play against friends casually.
 If you’re not a fan, though, you’ll be more likely to notice the absolute dearth of content, from the minimal fighter roster to the lack of game modes, as well as the unbalanced characters and final boss, and you probably won’t feel the need to play this over other, better fighting games.
 It’s not so much that FotNS is bad so much as it’s underwhelming, as what could have easily been a great game in its own right is instead a game for fans of the series and little more.

-The Scores: Game Modes: MEDIOCRE
+Game Modes: MEDIOCRE